-But what if you take that same situation, and now she’s not singing, but cursing under her breath.
+But what if you take that same situation, and now she’s not singing, but cursing under her breath?
 What if her clothes are wrinkled and stained, and she cuts her finger, shoving that finger into her mouth, her eyes suddenly starting to glow yellow or red?
 Now it’s different, right?
 What if that sandwich for her son, instead of peanut butter and jelly (what a good mother) she pushes in shards of glass (the horror)?
 What if instead of leaning down to feed the dog a scrap, she kicks it across the room?
 We are building character here in every moment—her clothes, her behavior, her language, her actions.
-If you want us to like, lust after or love her, if you want us to hate and fear her, then you need to create two very different scenes, right?
+If you want us to like, lust after, or love her, if you want us to hate, fear, and become unnerved by her, then you need to create two very different scenes, right?

 I think this is just as important as character.
 Take that same kitchen.
 What kind of kitchen are we talking about here?
 Is it a charming little suburban home with granite countertops, steel appliances, hardwood floors, with the kids playing in the living room, the husband about to head off to work, the dog barking in the backyard?
 What kind of emotions is that creating—safety, a sense of peace, a certain level of success, and expectation?